johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

   - `calculateProfitMargin(revenue: number, costOfGoodsSold: number, otherCosts: number): number`: Calculates the profit margin.

 ## 11. Key Areas for Improvement

+The following improvements have been implemented:

+- The dashboard now loads sample data from `src/data/sample-data.json` when no CSV file is uploaded.
+- The average clicks KPI is now calculated correctly in the `OverviewDataView` component.

+This section outlines the key areas for improvement for the Amazon Seller Tools Dashboard.

 This section outlines the key areas for improvement for the Amazon Seller Tools Dashboard.